Shakira And Jennifer Lopez Take Heat For Kobe Bryant Super Bowl Tribute That Fans Say Was Too Subtle

 — yazo (@yasmin_mars_) February 3, 2020

 Before the show, Lopez posted a tribute to Bryant on her Instagram page.
-In it, she showed a picture of her and Bryant smiling for the camera together with their spouses.
+In it, she showed a picture of Bryant and her smiling for the camera together with their spouses.

-She captioned the post that family is the most important thing and sending her love to the Bryant family surviving the Lakers star.
+She captioned the post that family is the most important thing and was sending her love to the Bryant family.

 “The most unfair thing in life is to lose a child and husband on the same day,” she wrote.